pypeit/PypeIt/doc/image_proc.rst

 and subtracts this pattern from the data based on the overscan regions.
 Unless you know such a pattern exists in your data, you should set the ``use_pattern`` option to false (the default) for *all* frames.
-Currently no error associated with this pattern subtraction is included in the image-processing error budget.
+Currently no error associated with this pattern subtraction is included in the image-processing error budget (unless the readnoise is determined empirically; see below).

 Read and Digitization Noise
 ---------------------------

 Readnoise variance, :math:`V_{\rm rn}`, is calculated by :func:`~pypeit.core.procimg.rn2_frame`.
-The calculation requires the detector read noise (RN in elections, e-) and, possibly, gain (:math:`\gamma` in e-/ADU) for each amplifier, which are provided for each amplifier by the :class:`~pypeit.images.detector_container.DetectorContainer` object defined for each detector in each :class:`~pypeit.spectrographs.spectrograph.Spectrograph`
+The calculation requires the detector readnoise (RN in elections, e-) and, possibly, gain (:math:`\gamma` in e-/ADU) for each amplifier, which are provided for each amplifier by the :class:`~pypeit.images.detector_container.DetectorContainer` object defined for each detector in each :class:`~pypeit.spectrographs.spectrograph.Spectrograph`